cart1997/cart1997/README.md

 ### Hi there 👋

 This is Kartheek Nadella.
-NJIT Graduate - MS in CS🎓
+Graduate - MS in CS🎓'23

 👉🏼 Focus on DSA and web development